-Losar festival of Himachal Pradesh also known as Tibetan New Year is celebrated with the same endeavour and charm like any New Year.
-Though the festival is majorly misunderstood as devil dance, this festival has a great significance for the people of the state.
+Losar festival of Himachal Pradesh is also known as Tibetan New Year and is celebrated with the same endeavour and charm as any other New Year celebration across the globe.
+Though the festival is majorly misunderstood as devil dance, this festival has a great significance for the local people of the state and is carried out with a belief to attract prosperity and happiness.

-Losar Festival can be traced from the pre-Buddhist Era in the Tibet region.
+The roots of the Losar Festival can be traced from the pre-Buddhist Era in the Tibet region.
 It was observed every year during the months of winter.
-The festival is celebrated with the worshipping the local deities and the spirits
+The festival is celebrated by worshipping the local deities and spirits.
+Besides being the Tibetan New Year, the festival holds many other interpretations.
+Losar festival commemorated the assassination of a cruel Tibetan king Langdarma back in the 9th century.
+In addition to this, people also burn sacred lamps for a local deity Kimshu and sing songs for it in the morning.

-Dance drama.
-The local people participate in Dancing dramas on stage often known as devil dance.
+Dance Drama.
+The local people participate in dance performances and dramas on stage often known as devil dance.

 Competitions.
 The fun-filled battles to entertain the audience and enjoy the vibe of the festival.

-Musical performance.
-The high-energy musical performances to celebrate the beginning of Tibetan New Year.
+Musical Performance.
+The high-energy musical performances rejuvenate the ambiance and fill it with positive vibes that act as a good omen to celebrate the beginning of the Tibetan New Year.

 24 February 2020 - 26 February 2020